On Atomic Line Opacities for Modeling Astrophysical Radiative Transfer: Abstract

 \section{Abstract}

-In astrophysics, line opacity is a primary source of uncertainty in theoretical calculations of radiative transfer.
-Much of this uncertainty is dominated by the inability to resolve the width and separation in frequency of sharp atomic transition lines, leading to the common use of approximate frequency-averaged treatments for the lines.
-In a previous paper, we calculated shock-cooling emission following explosions in core-collapse supernovae using a mult-group radiative transfer code, and compared the results to those of the similar and often used STELLA code from the literature.
-We found important differences in the spectral energy distribution (SED) resulting from different choices of line opacity treatment.
-In our code, we used in the emissivity a frequency-binned average of a high-resolution opacity, while in STELLA the often-used Eastman Pinto 1993 (EP93) prescription was employed.
-In this short letter we revisit this comparison, essentially reproducing STELLA's bound-free (photoionization) and bound-bound (line transition) opacities.
-We show the importance of introducing micro-plasma electron excitation level cutoffs in the equation of state (EOS).
-We also argue that EP93 is useful for estimating photon mean free-path in the presence of a forest of lines, but that it can underestimate photon production and reprocessing rates (emissivity) by orders of magnitude.
-To our knowledge, no fully-consistent coarse-frequency solution currently exists for line modeling in these systems.
+In astrophysics, atomic transition line opacity is a primary source of uncertainty, leading to orders of magnitude discrepancy in theoretical calculations of radiative transfer in the literature.
+Much of this uncertainty is dominated by the inability to resolve the lines in frequency, leading to the use of approximate frequency-averaged treatments, often employing the `line-expansion formalism'.
+In this short paper we assess the usage of this formalism, specifically the prominent Eastman \& Pinto 1993 formula (hereafter EP93).
+As a case study, we reproduce EP93 opacities from the commonly-used STELLA simulations in order to highlight the orders of magnitude effect due to the choice of line treatment.
+We show that the widely used EP93 expansion opacity substantially underestimates photon emissivity and reprocessing rates, even when it correctly captures photon mean-free-paths.
+We also highlight the importance of introducing micro-plasma electron excitation level cutoffs in the equation of state (EOS) for calculating opacity.

+An alternative method for calculating emissivity is based on a simple frequency-binned average of the lines.
+We introduce a physically-motivated modification to this method that leads to a minor reduction in the calculated opacity.
+A fully-consistent coarse-frequency solution does not currently exist for line modeling.

 Finally, we describe new features in our updated publicly available high-resolution frequency-dependent opacity table.

 \defcitealias{morag_shock_2024}{M24} \defcitealias{morag_frequency_2023}{M23} \defcitealias{blinnikov_comparative_1998}{B98} \defcitealias{eastman_spectrum_1993}{EP93}